docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/selecting-scripts.rst

 Use SHIFT-CTRL-F2 to clear all bookmarks in the current text.
 When you navigate to a bookmark in a collapsed section of code, that section automatically opens.
 Bookmarks are marked with a blue, right-pointing arrow at the left of the line (to the right of the line number if it is shown).
-This is the same place where a breakpoint is marked with a dot (see "Setting breakpoints" on page 31).
+This is the same place where a breakpoint is marked with a dot (see :ref:`setting-breakpoints`).
 If you have both a breakpoint and a bookmark set in the same line, the blue arrow is superimposed on the breakpoint dot. line numbers bookmark